Buddhism and Hinduism: Hinduism

 Scholars regard Hinduism as a fusion or synthesis of various Indian cultures and traditions.

-Among its roots are the historical Vedic religion, itself already the product of "a composite of the Indo-Aryan and Harappan cultures and civilizations", which evolved into the Brahmanical religion and ideology of the Kuru Kingdom of Iron Age northern India; but also the Śramaṇa or renouncer traditions of northeast India, and mesolithic and neolithic cultures of India, such as the religions of the Indus Valley Civilisation, Dravidian traditions, and the local traditions and tribal religions.
+Among its roots are the historical Vedic religion, itself already the product of "a composite of the Indo-Aryan and Harappan cultures and civilizations", which evolved into the Brahmanical religion and ideology of the Kuru kingdom of Iron Age northern India; but also the Śramaṇa or renouncer traditions of northeast India, and mesolithic and neolithic cultures of India, such as the religions of the Indus Valley Civilisation, Dravidian traditions, and the local traditions and tribal religions.

 This Hindu synthesis emerged after the Vedic period, between 500-200 BCE and c.
 300 CE, in or after the period of the Second Urbanisation, and during the early classical period of Hinduism, when the Epics and the first Puranas were composed.
 This Brahmanical synthesis incorporated śramaṇic and Buddhist influences and the emerging bhakti tradition into the Brahmanical fold via the smriti literature.
 This synthesis emerged under the pressure of the success of Buddhism and Jainism.
 During the Gupta reign the first Puranas were written, which were used to disseminate "mainstream religious ideology amongst pre-literate and tribal groups undergoing acculturation."
 The resulting Puranic Hinduism differed markedly from the earlier Brahmanism of the Dharmasutras and the smritis.
 Hinduism co-existed for several centuries with Buddhism, to finally gain the upper hand at all levels in the 8th century.

-Shared features and similarities
+Similarities

-Shared terms and teachings
+Terms and teachings

-Buddhism and Hinduism share numerous terms and ideas.
-Examples include: dharma, karma, samadhi, samsara, dhyana, jñana, klesha, nirodha, samskāra, brahmin, brahmacarya, nirvana.
+Buddhism and Hinduism share numerous terms and concepts such as: dharma, karma, samadhi, samsara, dhyana, jñana, klesha, nirodha, samskāra, brahmin, brahmacarya, and nirvana.

-Indian Buddhists and Hindus also used the Sanskrit language as a religious and scholarly language.
-Sanskrit terminology remains important for both Buddhists and Hindus.

-The Buddha used numerous religious terms which are also used in Hinduism, though he often used them in different and novel ways.
+Numerous religious terms used by Buddha are also used in Hinduism, though he often used them in different and novel ways.
 Many terms which Buddhism shares with Hinduism carry a different meaning in the Buddhist tradition.
 For example, in the Samaññaphala Sutta, the Buddha is depicted presenting a notion of the "three knowledges" (tevijja) – a term also used in the Vedic tradition to describe knowledge of the Vedas – as being not texts, but things that he had experienced.
 The true "three knowledges" are said to be constituted by the process of achieving enlightenment, which is what the Buddha is said to have achieved in the three watches of the night of his enlightenment.